NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/Decrypted FMC Files/Missive from Ryuit Frellor A.3.md

 {"dg-publish":true,"permalink":"/decrypted-fmc-files/missive-from-ryuit-frellor-a-3/"}
 ---

 Missive from Ryuit Frellor, dated 20 Uphyxos 888.
-Addressed from Ryuit Frellor to Halshire Maughdry, Oolien Lockheed; duplicate submitted to H. Hanburg for archival purposes.
+Addressed from Ryuit Frellor to Halshire Maughdry, Halifax Lockheed; duplicate submitted to H. Hanburg for archival purposes.
 Text as follows:

 Ryuit Frellor, addressing a missive to Directors of Lockheed-Maughdry corporation: